 - How can I get adequate pressure relief for my back?

 - Which mattress type will provide the best hug when I’m asleep?

 A supportive mattress will keep your spine level while you’re sleeping.
-After support, look at the contour ability of the mattress – this will indicate how well the mattress will mold to your body.
+Pay attention to the contour ability of the mattress – this will indicate how well the mattress will mold to your body.
 Ideally, the mattress should hug and contour to your body to support all of you equally.
 The third thing back sleepers should consider is firmness.

 Medium firm mattresses, right in the middle of the firmness scale, are best for back sleepers.
 Choose a slightly softer mattress if you weigh less than 130 pounds, and one that is slightly firmer if you weigh more than 130 pounds.

 As you can see from the chart below, the best mattresses for back sleepers are memory foam and latex mattresses.
-They provide superior contour ability, although a memory foam topper can be added to an innerspring bed to achieve a similar effect for a lower cost.
+They provide superior contour ability, allowing your back to sink deeply enough into the mattress to support the natural curvature of your spine.
+Although, a memory foam topper can be added to an innerspring bed to achieve a similar effect for a lower cost.

-Beds primarily lose their supportive function through sagging, so it’s important that back sleepers choose a mattress with longevity.
-This puts latex and memory foam mattresses ahead of hybrid mattress, although they all share comparable contour ability.
+Beds primarily lose their supportive function through sagging, so it’s important that back sleepers also choose a mattress with longevity.
+Again, this puts latex and memory foam mattresses at the head of the pack.

 |Mattress Type||Innerspring or Coil||Memory Foam||Hybrid||Latex||Airbeds|